Louis Leakey: Background

 The Leakey household came to contain Miss Oakes (a governess), Miss Higgenbotham (another missionary), and Mariamu (a Kikuyu nurse).
-Louis grew up, played, and learned to hunt with the native Kikuyus.
+Leakey grew up, played, and learned to hunt with the native Kikuyus.
 He also learned to walk with the distinctive gait of the Kikuyu and speak their language fluently, as did his siblings.
 He was initiated into the Kikuyu ethnic group, an event of which he never spoke, as he was sworn to secrecy.

-Louis requested and was given permission to build and move into a hut, Kikuyu style, at the end of the garden.
+Leakey requested and was given permission to build and move into a Kikuyu~style hut at the end of the garden.
 It was home to his personal collection of natural objects, such as birds' eggs and skulls.
 All the children developed a keen interest in and appreciation of the pristine natural surroundings in which they found themselves.
 They raised baby animals, later turning them over to zoos.
-Louis read a gift book, Days Before History, by H. R. Hall (1907), a juvenile fictional work illustrating the prehistory of Britain.
+Leakey read a gift book, Days Before History, by H. R. Hall (1907), a juvenile fictional work illustrating the prehistory of Britain.
 He began to collect tools and was further encouraged in this activity by a role model, Arthur Loveridge, the first curator (1914) of the Natural History Museum in Nairobi, the predecessor of the Coryndon Museum.
 This interest may have predisposed him toward a career in archaeology.
 His father was also a role model: Canon Leakey co-founded East Africa and Uganda Natural History Society.

 Neither Harry nor May were of strong constitution.
-From 1904 to 1906 the entire family lived at May's mother's house in Reading, Berkshire, in England, while Harry recovered from neurasthenia, and again in 1911–1913, while May recovered from general frailty and exhaustion.
+From 1904 to 1906 the entire family lived back in England, at May's mother's house in Reading, Berkshire, while Harry recovered from neurasthenia, and again in 1911–1913, while May recovered from general frailty and exhaustion.
 During the latter stay, Harry bought a house in Boscombe, Hampshire.